recruiterphp/recruiter/docs/jobs.rst

 ==================
 Tags
 ==================
-| É anche possibile taggare i jobs in modo tale da agevolare la ricerca di jobs o altre attività di query (es. statistiche).
+| It is also possible to tag jobs in such a way as to facilitate searching for jobs or other query activities (e.g. statistics).

 .. code-block:: php